Everything you need to know about hold baggage on board flyadeal

 - share certificates, bonds and other valuable documents

 - passports and other identification documents

-On arrival please remember to check your bag before you leave the baggage hall as someone else on your flight may have a similar bag.
+On arrival, please ensure you take the correct bag from the baggage carousel.
+Do check your bag before you leave the baggage hall as someone else may have a similar bag.

-If your bag has been damaged, or if it doesn’t arrive at the carousel, you must go to the baggage counter and report the damage or loss and receive a ‘Passenger Irregularity Form’ (known as a PIR).
-This form can only be provided in the baggage hall, it’s not possible to get a copy after you leave, and without this form we will be unable to process any claim for your loss.
+If you receive your bag in damaged condition, or if it doesn’t arrive at the carousel, you must go to the baggage counter and report the damage or loss and receive a ‘Passenger Irregularity Form’ (known as a PIR).
+This form can only be provided in the baggage hall.
+It’s not possible to get a copy after you leave.
+Without a completed PIR form we will be unable to process any claims.